 Bonnaroo Music & Arts Festival Camping Guide

-RV hookups, group camping areas, and specialized zones for families and sober attendees guarantee you’ll discover your perfect festival home base.
+RV hookups, group camping areas, and specialized zones for families and sober attendees mean you can find your perfect festival home base.
+The camping community at Bonnaroo often becomes just as memorable as the music itself, with neighbors sharing food and creating impromptu late-night jam sessions.

 Bristol Rhythm & Roots: Camping Across State Lines

-Several nearby alternatives, including Sugar Hollow Campground, provide additional options within 10 miles of the venue, complete with standard amenities and highway access.
+Several nearby alternatives, like Sugar Hollow Campground, provide additional options within 10 miles of the venue with standard amenities and easy highway access.
+Camping near a festival that straddles two states adds a fun quirk to your trip, and you can technically say you camped in both places at once.

 Fun Fest: Nine Days of Music in Kingsport

-Nine action-packed days of festivities transform Kingsport into Tennessee’s premier summer destination during Fun Fest, where over 100 events span more than 50 locations throughout the city.
+Nine days of festivities transform Kingsport into Tennessee’s premier summer destination during Fun Fest, with over 100 events spanning more than 50 locations.

-Sports enthusiasts can join the Crazy 8s 8k Run or compete in Pickle in the Park.
+Sports enthusiasts can join the Crazy 8s 8k Run or compete in Pickle in the Park, making this festival appeal to more than just music lovers.

 Overland Southeast: Adventure Meets Entertainment

-You’ll find extensive hiking trails near major festivals like Bonnaroo and The Caverns’ events, where you can complement your musical journey with caving, ziplining, and water activities.
+Extensive hiking trails near major festivals like Bonnaroo and The Caverns’ events let you complement your musical journey with caving, ziplining, and water activities.

 Finding the Perfect Campsite Near Festival Grounds

-Consider booking early for popular events, and don’t overlook nearby state parks when festivals don’t offer onsite camping.
+Consider booking early for popular events, as campsite availability disappears months in advance for major festivals.
+Don’t overlook nearby state parks when festivals don’t offer on-site camping, as these often provide better facilities and quieter sleeping conditions.

 Essential Gear for Festival Camping

-Don’t forget to pack a canopy for shade, ice chests for food storage, and plenty of water containers to stay hydrated in the southern heat.
+Bring a canopy for shade because the Tennessee summer sun is no joke, along with ice chests for food storage.
+Stock up on plenty of water containers to stay hydrated in the southern heat, as dehydration ruins more festival experiences than anything else.

 Family-Friendly Festival Camping Options